sdseney508/readme-generator/readme.md

  -[Questions](#questions)
  ## Installation
- 💾 To install and run the readme generator, download the inde.js file into a new folder and then run:
+ 💾 To install and run the readme generator, download the index.js file into a new folder, install inquirer, and then run the index.js file:

- -npm init -y;
+ -npm install inquirer

  -node index.js

  ## Usage
  ## Credits
  ## License